-You can buy Coca-Cola virtually anywhere in developing countries, but 1 in 8 children die before their 5th birthday from simple, preventable causes like dehydration from diarrhea.
+Coca-Cola gets everywhere in developing countries, yet Health Ministries struggle to staff and re-stock health centres, even with simple drugs like Oral Rehydration Salts (ORS) & Zinc for diarrhoea.
+1 in 8 children die before their 5th birthday from simple, preventable causes like dehydration from diarrhoea.
 In Zambia that's 11,000 unnecessary child deaths a year.
-Rural mothers have stark choices: ignore diarrhea, risk a long walk with a sick child; pay for a ride.
-With vast distances, Health Ministries struggle to staff and re-stock remote health posts, even with cheap drugs like Oral Rehydration Salts (ORS) or Zinc.
+Parents have stark choices: ignore diarrhoea, risk a long walk with a sick child to a clinic, or pay for a ride.
+We're changing that.

-ORS and Zinc, the 'gold standard' for childhood diarrhea, is cheap, effective and gives protection for 3 months.
-Hand washing with soap can prevent 46% of cases.
-ColaLife AidPods provide all 3 - and graphical training leaflets for mothers - in an affordable Kit, that measures the water for each child-sized sachet of ORS, and is a cup.
+ORS and Zinc, the 'gold standard' for childhood diarrhoea, is cheap, effective and protects for 3 months.
+Hand washing with soap prevents 46% of cases.
+ColaLife AidPods provide all 3 - and graphical training leaflets - in an affordable 'Kit Yamoyo' (Kit of Life), that measures the water for each child-sized sachet of ORS, and is a cup.
 Small shops, often well-stocked, do exist in remote areas: by 'upskilling' micro-retailers, we save lives, improve livelihoods and create a sustainable solution.

 We demonstrate the power of design for the world's poorest: an attractive, affordable, desirable product for home treatment of diarrhea.
 We meet their need, to have effective medicine close to home; in an easy-to-use Kit, that helps them measure and make up small quantities of ORS correctly, in a hygienic reclosable pack.
 And sales put profits back into poor communities.
 With the world's biggest brand, plus UNICEF and WHO behind us, we have a partnership that can replicate across the world.